balena-io/docs/shared/getting-started/cliInstructions/_default.md

       <p>
         <ol>
           <li>
-            Download the latest CLI installer <a href="" class="cli-download-link">here</a>.
+            <a href="" class="cli-download-link">Download the CLI installer</a>.
           </li>
           <li>
-            Double click the downloaded file to run the installer.
-After the installation is complete, close and re-open any open command terminal windows so that changes made by the installer to the PATH environment variable can take effect.
+            Double click the downloaded file to run the installer and follow the installer's instructions.
           </li>
           <li>
-            Check that the installation was successful by running <code>balena version</code>.
+            To run balena CLI commands, open the Terminal app ([Terminal User Guide](https://support.apple.com/en-gb/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)).
           </li>
         </ol>
       </p>